-Your evening walks might help you reach your step goals, but that doesn’t mean you’re necessarily getting a good workout.
+Going for a couple of strolls around the block can help you reach your step goals, but it doesn’t necessarily mean you’re getting a good workout.
 For walking to lead to health benefits like decreased risk of heart disease, stronger bones, weight loss, improved sleep and a mood boost, you have to do more than put one foot in front of the other.

-If you’re not sure whether your walks meet the criteria for an actual workout, here are five signs your walking routine might be too easy:
+If you’re not sure whether your walks meet the criteria for an actual workout, here are 10 signs your walking routine might be too easy:

 It’s a good sign when there are beads of sweat on your forehead, and your clothes feel a little damp after a walk.
 “A gentle stroll, is, quite literally, no sweat for your body,” says Jonathan Ross, spokesperson for the American Council on Exercise and author of “Abs Revealed.”

 Increasing the intensity of your walks activates your sweat glands; the more intense the workout, the more likely you are to break a sweat.
 But sweating is not the only indicator of a good workout, according to Ross.

 Your goal should be to break a sweat while hitting your target heart rate, the “aerobic zone” that indicates you’re getting a cardiovascular workout.
 An ideal target heart rate is at least 60% of your maximum heart rate — and that number depends on your age.

 To calculate your maximum heart rate, subtract your age from 220.
 For example, a 30-year-old would have a maximum heart rate of 190; 60% of 190 is 114 — this is your target beats per minute, which can be checked by putting your finger on the pulse in your neck or wearing a heart rate monitor.
 Aim to spend at least 30 minutes in this target zone.

 YOU’RE NOT HITTING WEEKLY EXERCISE TARGETS